terraform-google-modules/terraform-google-scheduled-function/README.md

 This modules makes it easy to set up a scheduled job to trigger events/run functions.

 ## Compatibility
-This module is meant for use with Terraform 0.13+ and tested using Terraform 1.0+.
-If you find incompatibilities using Terraform >=0.13, please open an issue.
+This module is meant for use with Terraform v1.3+ and tested using Terraform v1.10+.
  If you haven't
 [upgraded](https://www.terraform.io/upgrade-guides/0-13.html) and need a Terraform 0.12.x-compatible version of this module, the last released version